MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/link-runbooks.md

 When a runbook is published, any child runbooks that it calls must already have a published version.
 This is because Automation builds an association with any child runbooks when a runbook is compiled.
 If they aren't, the parent runbook will appear to publish properly, but it will generate an exception when it's started.
 If this happens, you can republish the parent runbook in order to properly reference the child runbooks.
 You don't need to republish the parent runbook if any of the child runbooks are changed because the association will have already been created.

-The parameters of a child runbook called inline can be any data type, including complex objects, and there is no [JSON serialization](manage-runbooks.md) as there is when you start the runbook using the Management Portal or with the [Start-SmaRunbook](/previous-versions/system-center/powershell/system-center-2012-r2/dn502564(v=sc.20)) cmdlet.
+The parameters of a child runbook called inline can be any data type, including complex objects, and there's no [JSON serialization](manage-runbooks.md) as there's when you start the runbook using the Management Portal or with the [Start-SmaRunbook](/previous-versions/system-center/powershell/system-center-2012-r2/dn502564(v=sc.20)) cmdlet.

 ### Runbook types